andrewflowers/andrewflowers.github.io/index.md

 ![](/assets/andrewflowers_light.jpg)

 Hello, my name is Andrew Flowers.
-I'm a journalist and data scientist.
+I'm a freelance journalist and data scientist.

+I am a former writer for [FiveThirtyEight](http://fivethirtyeight.com).
+You can find read my FiveThirtyEight stories [here](http://fivethirtyeight.com/contributors/andrew-flowers/).

-My writing appears at [FiveThirtyEight](http://fivethirtyeight.com).
-You can find my stories [here](http://fivethirtyeight.com/contributors/andrew-flowers/) or check out my code [here](http://github.com/andrewflowers).
+You can check out my code [here](http://github.com/andrewflowers).

 Here is my [resume](/assets/Andrew_Flowers_Resume.pdf).

-Below is a selection of my best writing and analysis published at FiveThirtyEight:
+Below is a selection of my best writing published at FiveThirtyEight:

 * [What Would Happen If We Just Gave People Money?](http://fivethirtyeight.com/features/universal-basic-income/)
 * [Where Trump Got His Edge](http://fivethirtyeight.com/features/where-trump-got-his-edge/)